enterstudio/mobywhale-chan.github.io/_posts/2014-09-08-its-not-about-the-applause.md

 ---
 layout: post
-title: In the end, it's all worthwhile
+title: It's not about the applause
 category: general
 ---